maryamgharibi/VoteCounting/README.txt

 Algorithm:
 Traversing the votes is done by Tree implementation.
 Each node has it's own weight.

 Weight of the Level1 's node is important for traversing.
+Note:Level 0 has root with id = 0(Root node has id equal to zero.)